RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #319, #320

+Continued the refactor of the build plugin system.
+Slow progress, this last session I setup CTRL-P for vim so I can travel around faster now that I have lots of packages and then I refactored the current setup into something that resembles a plugin system and I'll start to figure out how best to extract it and configure the system to work properly either today or tomorrow.
+I have to think on this.

 ## #315, #316, #317, #318

 So I started the work to change the build system into a plugin system that will